Blurrybboi/aichat/Role-Guide.md

 ]
 ```

-Prompt will become a `system` message, user input will become a `user` message.
+Prompt will be converted to a 'system' message, while user input will become a 'user' message.

 ## Role Args